richardbumbury/results-js/README.md

 - **`apply`**: Executes an action against the store's current state, potentially updating it based on the action's outcome.
 This method orchestrates the application of actions, ensuring that state changes are the result of successful actions.
 It integrates with the `Hooks` system to provide lifecycle events (`before-state-change`, `after-state-change`, `after-action-cleanup`) for additional control and side-effects management.
 The method returns a `Promise` that resolves to either a `Result` or an `Issue`, reflecting the success or failure of the action's application and its effect on the state.
 - **`hydrate`**: Restores the store's state from a serialized version, commonly retrieved from an external source like local storage or a server.
 This asynchronous method parses the serialized state and updates the store, surrounded by a series of hooks (`before-hydrate`, `state-validation`, `after-hydrate`, `hydrate-error`, `after-hydration-cleanup`) for validating, processing, and handling the hydration process.
 The method aims to ensure that the store can be accurately reinitialized with a previous state, facilitating features like state persistence and recovery.

-Given the structure and intent of your previous class documentations, without direct access to the content of the `hooks.ts` file but assuming it provides a mechanism for lifecycle hooks within the `Result` library, here's a conceptual documentation for the `Hooks` class:
+Given the structure and intent of your previous class documentations, without direct access to the content of the `hooks.ts` file but assuming it provides a mechanism for lifecycle hooks within `Results`, here's a conceptual documentation for the `Hooks` class:

 ---

 ## `Hooks`

-The `Hooks` class is an essential component of the `Result` library, designed to facilitate event-driven programming by allowing developers to register and trigger custom callback functions (hooks) at specific points within the application flow.
+The `Hooks` class is an essential component of `Results`, designed to facilitate event-driven programming by allowing developers to register and trigger custom callback functions (hooks) at specific points within the application flow.
 This class enhances the library's extensibility and flexibility, enabling custom integrations and behaviors tailored to specific application requirements.

 ### Role and Usage